Don't even think about ripping out the old one till you've read this...

 So you can look forward to farewelling the ill-fitting pine cabinets that have been held together with gaffer tape since the early 90s and welcome in a sleek, new cooking space.
 Stop right there.
 Before you get too excited, take a reality check and consider the six things you really should know before embarking on a kitchen project.

-1. Your builders will cheat on you
+1. Your builders may cheat on you

 Get used to it, you’re just another number in his black book.
 Rather like Tom cats, builders will make an initial appearance to whet your interest, shower you with attention only to disappear as soon as your back is turned, off to share their love with some other unsuspecting homeowner.